Author has written 8 stories for Mulan, Prince of Persia, NCIS, Star Wars, RWBY, and Naruto.

 6. The Aeneid: Virgil

 10. Percy Jackson and the Olympians-Rick Riordan

 Honestly though I'm really picky about my books.
 And usually I either like something or hate it with every fiber of my being.
 And I go on rants.
 I'm sorry.

 Honestly haven't seen a lot.
-Just Bleach, Naruto and Attack on Titan.
+Just Bleach, Naruto, RWBY (if that counts) and Attack on Titan.
 I love Attack on Titan.
 It is wonderful and horrifying at the same time.
 I've also seen a little Fairy Tail, which is...kind of the exact opposite.